Golden Age Weaponsmiths AH-1Z Viper:

 - Short Range Missiles: The Apache cannot carry medium or long range missiles on theses hard points.

 - Mini-Missile Pod: Large capacity mini-missile pod.
 These pods are not carried on the body of the aircraft but are only carried on the wings.
 The Aircraft normally carries missile pods for ground strafing, anti-troop, and anti-emplacement attacks.
-Normal missile used are armor piercing, plasma, or fragmentation mini-missiles (Go to Revised bomb and missile table.)
+Normal missile used are armor piercing, plasma, or fragmentation mini-missiles (See revised bomb and missile tables for details.)

 - One (1) Anti-Missile Chaff/Flare Dispenser: Use the same effects as the TRIAX model.
 However, each time the system is engaged, the system fires off one chaff and 1D4 flares.
 Rifts Earth decoys systems are assumed to not operate effectively against Phase World missiles due to technological difference.
 Reduce effects by 20% against smart missiles (Add +20% to rolls for smart missiles.)